Please note: This expert may not be available for every date of this program.

-Morning: We’ll be joined by a local professor from St. Philip’s College who will explain why Texas stands out as one of America’s most recognizable states.
-Learn the sweeping events and fascinating characters that make Texas the amazing place it is; what John Steinbeck described as “a state of mind… a mystique closely approximating a religion… the obsession, the proper study, and the passionate possession of all Texans.”
+Morning: We’ll be joined by a professor from St. Philip’s College who will explain why Texas is the most universally famous place in America in a two-hour lecture focusing on the sweeping events and fascinating characters that make Texas the amazing place it is: what John Steinbeck described as "a state of mind…a mystique closely approximating a religion…the obsession, the proper study, and the passionate possession of all Texans.”

-Afternoon: Led by a local expert, we’ll embark on a walking field trip to explore some of San Antonio’s most iconic sites.
-The Spanish colonial mission we known as the Alamo was established in 1718, and moved to its current location in 1724.
+Afternoon: We’ll embark on a walking field trip with by a local expert to explore some of San Antonio’s most iconic sites.
+We’ll also learn about the development of the River Walk and its impact on the transformation of the area.
+The Spanish colonial mission we know as the Alamo was established in 1718, and moved to its current location in 1724.
 Its history is fascinating and complex.
-After the fallen defense by 182 Texans against General Santa Anna’s army in 1836, “Remember the Alamo!” became a rallying cry for Texan independence.
-We’ll hear the story of the Alamo, and then get some time to go inside to visit the Shrine, view artifacts, and watch a short movie.
+After the gallant defense by 182 Texans against Gen. Santa Anna’s army in 1836, “Remember the Alamo!” became a rallying cry for Texas independence.
+We'll hear the story of the Alamo, then visit the Shrine, view artifacts, and watch a short movie.
 The Menger, the oldest continuously operating hotel west of the Mississippi, was established in 1859 and set the standard of luxury for its day.
 Among the historic events that took place here, Teddy Roosevelt recruited his “Rough Riders” cavalry brigade.
-Our local expert will bring us inside for a peek at the elaborately appointed lobbies and the Menger bar, to see the memorabilia from Roosevelt’s time.
-We’ll return to the hotel at the end of our field trip for some time to relax or enjoy the kickback reception.
+Our expert will take us inside for a peek at the elaborately appointed lobbies and the Menger bar, to see memorabilia from TR's time.
+We’ll understand more about Texas pride as we visit these historic sites.
+Late afternoon, we’ll board a river barge for a narrated ride and learn how the city was able to turn a flood control project into a beautiful attraction that has become the center point of the city.
+We’ll see how stone pathways connect shops, restaurants, hotels and museums with a blend of historic and modern architecture that resonate the depth of this centuries-old metropolis.
+We’ll return to the hotel at the end of our field trip for some time to relax or enjoy the hotel reception.

-Dinner: We'll walk to a nearby restaurant which offers a variety of entree choices.
-Your meal includes coffee, tea and water, with other beverages available for purchase.
+Dinner: We'll walk to a nearby restaurant that offers a variety of entrée choices; coffee, tea, water included, other beverages available for purchase.

-Evening: After dinner, we'll hear a native of San Antonio regale us with stories about the city's interesting past and colorful characters..
+Evening: A San Antonio native will regale us with stories about the city's interesting past and colorful characters.

 Breakfast: Hotel buffet.